jonathancolledge/RadiologyHotkeys/README.md

 Then use the following command (modify the version of Autohotkey in the folder name) in your command prompt:

 "C:\AutoHotkey_1.1.34.02\Compiler\Ahk2Exe.exe" /in "Shortcuts.ahk"

+This will create an executable that does not require admin rights.
+You can run it and leave it running.
+All you key combos and templates will now work.